-HIGH RESOLUTION GEOPHYSICAL (HRG) SURVEYS & ANALYSIS FOR THE IDENTIFICATION OR REPORTING OF ARCHAEOLOGICAL RESOURCES
+HIGH RESOLUTION GEOPHYSICAL SURVEYS & ANALYSIS FOR THE IDENTIFICATION OR REPORTING OF ARCHAEOLOGICAL RESOURCES

-The Lessee must perform surveys for the identification of archaeological resources in support of plan (i.e., SAP and/or COP) submittal as described below.
+The Lessee must perform surveys for the identification of archaeological resources in support of plan (i.e., Site Assessment Plan [SAP] and/or Construction and Operations Plan [COP]) submittal as described below.
 Surveys for the identification of archaeological resources performed in support of plan submittal are hereinafter referred to as "archaeological surveys."

-In accordance with the reporting requirements described in this this Appendix, the Lessee must prepare an archaeological-resource assessment report, which presents the results of the archaeological surveys.
-The Lessee must submit an archaeological-resource assessment report to the Lessor with any plan required to be submitted by the Lessee for activities associated with this lease.
+The Lessee must prepare an archaeological-resource assessment report, which presents the results of the archaeological surveys, in accordance with the reporting requirements described in this Appendix.
+The Lessee must submit an archaeologicalresource assessment report to the Lessor with any plan required to be submitted by the Lessee for activities associated with this lease.